nad-garraz/robofriends/README.md

-# React Redux App: ROboFriends
+# React Redux App: RoboFriends

-This is a simple React Redux app that fetches user information and displays it in the form of cards.
+You can see it [here](https://nad-garraz.github.io/robofriends/) This is a simple React Redux app that fetches user information and displays it in the form of cards.
 It also includes a search bar functionality to filter the displayed users based on their name or email.

 ## Table of Contents